 The recycling bin is the property of the waste contractor, is individually numbered and must remain at the property when you move.
 You can write your address on the bin but it cannot be used as a garbage or green waste bin, nor can the lid be changed.

-To organise a recycling service for your new property, simply apply online or contact our Customer Service Centre on 02 4921 0333.
+To organise a recycling service for your new property, simply apply online or contact us on 02 4921 0333.

 Contamination in your recycling bin

 If non-acceptable items, or contamination, are placed in your bin, it may not be emptied.
 All recycling trucks have on-board cameras and drivers may place a sticker on the bin to advise why the bin was not emptied.
 The bin will only be emptied once the contaminant has been removed.
 If your bin is stickered again for non-conformance, your recycling service may be suspended.

 If you have an item that will not be accepted in the recycling bin, please consider reusing it or donating it where appropriate, or check out the Lake Macquarie Recycling Directory for a list of other items that can be recycled and how to recycle them.